opabloteixeira/happy/README.md

 <h4 align="center">
-  Application to contact and visit orphanages <br>
+  Application to contact and visit orphanages. <br>
   <a target="blank" align="center" href="https://happy-eight.vercel.app/">click to access the project ( without api )</a>
 </h4>